JamesC01/SimplePythonRaycaster/README.md

 # SimplePythonRaycaster
 A simple raycaster implemented in Python using PyGame.
-The map is randomly generated using simplex noise and the walls can be destroyed.
+The map is randomly generated using simplex noise, and the walls can be destroyed.

 ## Controls
 * __Up__ and __down__ move you forward and back